alrieckert/lazarus/docs/html/README.txt

 For Windows:

-Build the project build_lcl_docs.lpi, fix the PATH in the build_html.bat batch script to your local instalation and then run the script, or run build_lcl_docs.exe directly.
+Build the project build_lcl_docs.lpi, fix the PATH in the build_html.bat batch script to your local installation and then run the script, or run build_lcl_docs.exe directly.